-- Create a trip and assign a unique name to it by typing in the Route Name field. - Enter additional information in the Report Memo field that will appear at the top of every report that is generated for this route. - Change the distance calculations by selecting Miles or Km. - Change the route type by selecting Practical, Shortest, or Fastest.
-Any of these route types can be combined with Toll Discouraged and/or National Network or 53' Trailer. - Allow routing between countries by checking Borders Open, or keep routing within a country by deselecting it. - To generate a route that overrides all height, length, width and weight restrictions: check Ovrd Restrictions before running the route.
+- Create a trip and assign a unique name to it by typing in the Route Name field. - Enter additional information in the Report Memo field that will appear at the top of every report that is generated for this route. - Change the distance calculations by selecting Miles or Km. - Change the route type by selecting Practical, Shortest, or Fastest\.
+Any of these route types can be combined with Toll Discouraged and/or National Network or 53' Trailer or Twins. (\ For Fastest routing, a subscription to PC\MLER|Traffic must be licensed) - Allow routing between countries by checking Borders Open, or keep routing within a country by deselecting it. - Create an Elevation Discouraged route that avoids roads at elevations above a threshold you enter.
+The route will only exceed the threshold if an alternate route is too impractical or the destination is located at the higher elevation. - To generate a route that overrides all height, length, width and weight restrictions: check Override Restrictions before running the route.